OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/blocks-and-signals.en.md

     "logical_signals": [
         {
             "signaling_system": "BAL",
-            "settings": {"has_ralen30": "true", "Nf": "true"},
+            "properties": {"has_ralen30": "true", "Nf": "true"},
             "next_signaling_systems": ["BAL"]
         },
         {
             "signaling_system": "BAPR",
-            "settings": {"Nf": "true", "distant": "false"},
+            "properties": {"Nf": "true", "distant": "false"},
             "next_signaling_systems": ["BAPR"]
         }
     ]
 }
 ```

-Such signal descriptions can be condensed down into a simplified description string, for the specific use-case of representing / generating signal icons: `BAL[Nf=true,ralen30=true]+BAPR[Nf=true,distant=false]`
+## Signal description strings

+Signal definitions need to be condensed into a shorter form, just to look up signal icons.
+In order to store this into MVT map tiles hassle free, it's condensed down into a single string.

+It looks something like that: `BAL[Nf=true,ralen30=true]+BAPR[Nf=true,distant=false]`
+It's built as follows:
+- a list of logical signals, sorted by signaling system name, separated by `+`
+- inside each logical signal, signal properties are sorted by name, enclosed in square brackets and separated by `,`

 ## Dependencies